 '''

-gf_time w tests seed buffer-size iterations [method [params]]
+gf_time w tests seed buffer-size iterations method

 '''

 The seed is an integer - negative one uses the current time.
 The tests are specified by a listing of characters.
-The following tests are supported (all are supported by gf\time and 'A', 'S' and 'R' are supported by gf\unit):
+The following tests are supported (All are supported by gf\time.
+Only ', 'S' and 'R' are supported by gf\unit):